Mikestriken/GitCAD/plan.md

 		- [x] mark .FCStd file as readonly
 		- [x] Warn user if unlocking before changes have been pushed changes
 	- [x] To use `FCStdFileTool.py` manually

+- [ ] Verify update (import) of .FCStd files with uncompressed files:
+	- [ ] When?:
+		- [ ] When checking out a branch / commit
+			- [ ] If file dir contents changed -> Update file
+		- [ ] After cloning the repository
+			- [ ] Update all files
+		- [ ] When pulling/merging/rebasing changes
+			- [ ] If file dir contents changed -> Update file
+			- [ ] Locking should enforce fast forward only
+		- [ ] Creating a stash
+			- [ ] If file dir contents changed -> Update file
+		- [ ] Applying a stash
+			- [ ] If file dir contents changed -> Update file
+		- [ ] Checking out an individual file
+			- [ ] Redirect checkout to file dir instead of file itself
+			- [ ] If file dir contents changed -> Update file
+		- [ ] git reset --hard
+			- [ ] If file dir contents changed -> Update file
+		- [ ] git lfs pulls changes
+			- [ ] If file dir contents changed -> Update file
+	- [ ] After importing data to the .FCStd File:
+		- [ ] Check if `require-lock-to-modify-FreeCAD-files` is true
+			- [ ] if the .lockfile is not locked by the user, the .FCStd file is set to readonly, else writable

 - [ ] Verify `Readme.md` is correct